by Richelle Naegle

 Pictured is a sample of a board you could make, unlike regular bingo.

 For prizes, you don't have to go too big.
 It could be a little knick-knack or some supply you no longer want.

 For this game, you make a list of photos that most people would have: a bride, a baby, an animal/pet, a park, a national park, people kissing, etc. At random times during the retreat you yell out "Show me a picture of ________!" and whoever delivers first wins a prize.

 Pass the Finished Hat

-This game is one that will not only encourage people to finish layout designs, but to “move it, move it!”
+This game is one that will not only encourage people to finish layout designs but to "move it, move it!"
 Sometimes we get really chatty and forget to craft.
 When someone completes a page, they get the hat.
 Once the next page is completed, the hat changes hands.
-Whomever has the hat when the timer goes off (set to random times by the host) wins a prize.
-It’s like hot potato, except you want the potato.
+Whoever has the hat when the timer goes off (set to random times by the host) wins a prize.
+It's like hot potato, except you want the potato.

 Embellishment Baggie Challenge

 I have played this one before, and it's always a lot of fun.
 You put random things in a baggie, like buttons, brads, ribbon, action wobbles, etc. for all your guests.
 Everyone makes a scrapbook layout using those embellishments.
 It's always a blast to get creative and use decorations you wouldn't use otherwise.